 These two studios are adjunct production/mixing rooms for Studios A & C. Any project started in the larger rooms can be further developed and mixed in these smaller studios.
 In addition to Pro Tools, Studios B & D have Logic Pro X software installed as a creative option.
 Some class projects are better tackled in a DAW environment that offers more composing tools.

-Sound for film/video is the specialty of this RECW studio.
+Sound for film/video is the specialty of this Recording Workshop studio.
 The popular combination of an Avid ICON board with a Pro Tools HD rig are the main components.
 Surround-sound monitoring is another speciality feature, along with a foley pit.

-Outside of session work in the studios, RECW students have a series of editing projects in a 6-station Pro Tools lab.
+Outside of session work in the studios, Recording Workshop students have a series of editing projects in a 6-station Pro Tools lab.